andySigler/nodela/README.md

 ```
 node app.js
 ```
-Once the script starts, and open your default browser to 'localhost'.
+The script will attempt to open `localhost` in your default browser, and the interface will prompt you to drag your `.brd` Eagle file onto the screen.